 Corpus Christi is a Catholic festival around the Eucharist that comes from medieval times and is celebrated in different ways in the world.
-In Cusco it is celebrated with the procession around the parade ground of the most holy sacrament with ten saints and five virgins who then remain in the cathedral for eight days.
-On the eighth day they return in procession to their respective churches.
+In Cusco, it is celebrated with the procession around the parade ground of the holiest sacrament with ten saints and five virgins who then remain in the cathedral for eight days.
+On the eighth day, they return in procession to their respective churches.
 But what are the Inca roots?
-During the Inca period, prior to the Inti Raymi, the Incas took their sacred mummies (ancient sovereigns) to the main square of Cusco.
+During the Inca period, before the Inti Raymi, the Incas took their sacred mummies (ancient sovereigns) to the main square of Cusco.
 The Spaniards replaced this custom with the images of saints and virgins.

 It was the first time I witnessed a Mass in Spanish and Quechua, not only in the priest's speech but also in the songs.
 Listening to them, although I did not understand the lyrics, the melody and the tone of voice are very melancholic.
 I think there are few opportunities that these songs can be heard and are part of our musical heritage.

-Corpus Christi does not have a fixed date in the year because it is celebrated 60 days after Resurrection Sunday (day that depends on the lunar calendar) and it is always a Thursday day.
-It usually falls in the month of June.
-In the web of EMUFEC (Municipal Company of Celebration of Cusco) they can check every year the dates of Corpus Christi and other festivities.
+Corpus Christi does not have a fixed date in the year because it is celebrated 60 days after Resurrection Sunday (the day that depends on the lunar calendar) and it is always a Thursday day.
+It usually falls in June.
+On the web of EMUFEC (Municipal Company of Celebration of Cusco), they can check every year the dates of Corpus Christi and other festivities.

-In the afternoon of the previous day (Wednesday) to the main date (Thursday) do not miss the dances in the parade ground while the saints come in comparsas to enter the cathedral.
+From the afternoon of the previous day (Wednesday) to the main date (Thursday) do not miss the dances on the parade ground while the saints come in comparsas to enter the cathedral.

-In every procession I am always surprised by the devotion of the people to their saints, especially the veneration of their images.
+In every procession, I am always surprised by the devotion of the people to their saints, especially the veneration of their images.
 Personally, it is difficult for me to venerate any representation or have devotion towards something or someone.
 Maybe because I am agnostic and I was raised in an atheist family.
-In any case, I can not deny that the celebration of Corpus Christi seems to me a very striking, joyful and exciting celebration because of the fervor of the people.
+In any case, I can not deny that the celebration of Corpus Christi seems to be a very striking, joyful, and exciting celebration because of the fervor of the people.